robpacheco/skad-dotnet/README.md

 # Start to Finish Containerization and Orchestration for Developers: with Kubernetes and Docker

-This is the source code for the Manning liveVideo: Surviving Kubernetes as an Application Developer
+This is the source code for the Manning liveVideo `Finish Containerization and Orchestration for Developers: with Kubernetes and Docker`

 ## Project Layout